Cybrite/Cybrite/README.md

 # 💫 About Me:
 Hello there, I am Harsh Verma.
-A frontend developer at GDSC NIT Rourkela,<br>i am currently learning stage of my development journey , <br>Keen on becoming a full-stack developer in future!
+A frontend developer at GDSC NIT Rourkela,<br>i am currently at learning stage of my development journey , <br>Keen on becoming a full-stack developer in future!

 ## 🌐 Socials: